 Lace #21 - Imitation lace (Chemical Lace)

 Some modern factories disintegrate the background with hot water instead of chemicals.
-Imitation lace can be identified by the slightly fuzzy or fluffy look to the edges of the lace.
+Imitation lace can be identified by the slightly fuzzy or fluffy look of the edges of the lace.

 Lace will always enhance a creation and add an air of luxury to your designs.
 From famous wedding veils for royalty to comfortable lingerie, lace is a valuable addition to garments.